 In November 2006, more than 50 veterans of the U.S. armed forces from around the country competed for seats in Congress.
-Since WWII, there had never been this many veterans running for national office at the same time.
-"Taking the Hill," a new documentary by the award-winning filmmaking team of Brent and Craig Renaud follows five of these candidates as they hit the campaign trail. [includes rush transcript]
+Since World War II, there had never been this many veterans running for national office at the same time.
+“Taking the Hill,” a new documentary by the award-winning filmmaking team of Brent and Craig Renaud, follows five of these candidates as they hit the campaign trail. [includes rush transcript]

-One sub-plot of this year’s mid-term elections was the more than 50 candidates who once served in the armed forces.
-A new documentary premiering tonight on the Discovery Times Channel chronicles five of these candidates as they hit the campaign trail — Rick Bolanos of Texas, Tammy Duckworth of Illinois, Andrew Horne of Kentucky, Eric Massa of New York and Patrick Murphy of Pennsylvania.
-Their range of experience runs from Vietnam to Iraq — but they all ran as Democrats in opposition to the Bush administration’s handling of the Iraq war.
+AMY GOODMAN: One subplot of this year’s midterm elections was the record number of candidates—more than 50—who once served in the armed forces.
+A new documentary premiering tonight on the Discovery Times Channel chronicles five of the candidates as they hit the campaign trail: Rick Bolanos of Texas, Tammy Duckworth of Illinois, Andrew Horne of Kentucky, Eric Massa of New York and Patrick Murphy of Pennsylvania.
+Their range of experience runs from Vietnam to Iraq, but they all ran as Democrats in opposition to the Bush administration’s handling of the Iraq War.

 CRAIG RENAUD: Thanks for having us.